Home composting

 1. Find the right site

-Ideally site your compost bin in a reasonably sunny site on bare soil.
-If you have to put your compost bin on concrete, tarmac or patio slabs, ensure there’s a layer of paper and twigs or existing compost to the bottom.
-Choose a place where you can easily add ingredients and get the compost out
+If you need to place the bin on concrete, tarmac or patio slabs, add a layer of paper, twigs or existing compost to the bottom.
+Choose a location where you can easily add materials and remove the finished compost.

 2. Add the right ingredients

-Take care not to compost cooked food, meat or fish
+Do not add cooked food, meat or fish.

 3. Fill it up